ritish78/Spring-Email-Verification/README.md

     "password": "password"
 }
 ````
-The server will send back the UUID of the created User.

 ![In Postman creating a user](https://user-images.githubusercontent.com/36816476/105572756-40a1c100-5dad-11eb-9d81-fb7e8c0217ac.PNG)

 * Checking the user in database.
 Here, we are using H2 database.